 - James Bond 007: Everything or Nothing had Bond visiting New Orleans, complete with Bourbon Street, mausoleums, the bayou, and a mission where he must prevent the Big Bad from destroying the city's levees with nanomachines.
 Yes, it did come out before Katrina... why do you ask?

 - The final chapter of Left 4 Dead 2 is set here, complete with an Expy of the X-Men's Gambit as one of the playable party members.
 In fact, the whole point of the game was trying to get to New Orleans.

 - Epic Mickey has the sub level Bog Easy, referring to the Haunted Mansion's location in New Orleans Square in Disneyland.

 - Legend of the Crystal Skull is a post-Katrina example, although it references the storm only obliquely and doesn't show enough of the city to reveal any changes.

-- inFamous 2 The intro takes place in a counterpart to New York City called Empire City, but the main bulk of the game takes place in New Marais.
-Surely that's clearly not in no way New Orleans!
+- inFamous 2's intro takes place in a counterpart to New York City called Empire City, but the main bulk of the game takes place in New Marais, which is clearly not in any way New Orleans!